leungyukshing/leungyukshing.github.io/source/_posts/LeetCode解题报告（258）-- 1379. Find a Corresponding Node of a Binary Tree in a Clone of That Tree.md

 ---
+title: >-
-title: LeetCode解题报告（258）-- 1379.
+  LeetCode解题报告（258）-- 1379.
 Find a Corresponding Node of a Binary Tree in a Clone of That Tree
 tags:
   - LeetCode
 mathjax: true
+abbrlink: 29553
 date: 2021-01-05 00:51:04
 ---

 ## Problem